 Unpaid debts from your current or previous credit accounts that were sent to a collection agency for collection will be marked in your credit report.
 Be it a small amount of 500 or a large amount of 5 lakhs; it will be marked on your credit report if the lender sends the account for collection.
 It further stresses the fact that it is extremely important to take care of all your credit bills on time.

 Public records are items like foreclosure, bankruptcy, and repossessions.
 These are all court proceedings that have gone through the legal system.
 These records show in your credit report for 7-10 years, based on their nature.

-Reading and monitoring your credit report regularly prepare you to identify any problems or gaps in your credit standing and gives you an opportunity to rectify them in time while applying for a loan.
+Reading and monitoring your credit report regularly prepares you to identify any problems or gaps in your credit standing and gives you an opportunity to rectify them in time while applying for a loan.